Meneer-de-Bruin/WCT-API/apis/api-targets_GET.rst

 === ========================================================================================
 400 Bad Request, including reason why e.g. Unsupported or malformed sort spec <sortBy field>
-403 Not authorized, with given token
+403 Not authorized, user is no longer logged in.
-405 Method not allowed, if anything other then GET is used.
+405 Method not allowed, only GET is allowed.
 === ========================================================================================